OpenMoonRay/openmoonray-docs/docs/moonray/materials/UsdPreviewSurface.md

         default: 1.5

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Index of Refraction to be used for translucent objects and objects with specular components, including the clearcoat if clearcoat > 0.</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Index of Refraction to be used for translucent objects and objects with specular components, including the clearcoat if clearcoat &gt; 0.</p>

     </p>